JustinKras/Constrictor/README.md

 # Constrictor🐍
-Constrictor is a powerful program that immediately and completely locks your Windows device behind a passkey.
+Constrictor is a powerful program that immediately and completely locks your Windows device behind a passkey, via an unclosable window.
 # *Passkey - letmein*

 This repository is closed source